-11. The only type of infrastructure provided by the NERCCDIP that is specified in the EIA Notification is solid waste management.
-The environmental clearance for the development of 15,000-m2 emergency landfill has been received from the State Environmental Impact Assessment Authority (SEIAA) on 14 August 2009 (Appendix 3).
+14. The only type of infrastructure provided by the NERCCDIP that is specified in the EIA Notification is solid waste management.
+The environmental clearance for the development of a sanitary landfill on a 5.2503 acres (21245.99-m2) plot has been received from the State Environmental Impact Assessment Authority (SEIAA) on 14 August 2009 (Appendix 7).
 Thus the proposed additional works will not require a separate environmental clearance.